lunatech-labs/lunatech-beginner-quarkus-course/slides/06-reactive.md

 *Back pressure* means that the consumer can indicate *demand* to the producer.
 The producer will only produce the amount that the consumer requested.

+Note:
-// TODO, draw diagram of a consumer indicating demand.
+TODO, draw diagram of a consumer indicating demand.

 ## Back pressure